psychemedia/sin-eater-resources/resources/GUABG_guavas_tinner-baring-gould.md

 Joan Ford took Guavas by the hand and led him forth out of the house, and seated herself on a stone where she might be overheard of none.

 "Eldad," said she, with agitation in her voice and manner, "I must even now speak a word with thee, or ever thou proceedest further in this matter.
-Dost thou recall that night when first thou didst come to my door? "
+Dost thou recall that night when first thou didst come to my door?"

 "Very well indeed, mother."